elastic/security-research/content/intelligence/2022/01/01.formbook-adopts-cabless-approach/article.md

 ### Hunting queries

-These queries can be used in Kibana’s Security → Timelines → New Timeline → Correlation query editor.
+These queries can be used in Kibana's Security → Timelines → New Timeline → Correlation query editor.
 While these queries will identify this intrusion set, they can also identify other events of note that, once investigated, could lead to other malicious activities.